brandontreb/brandontreb.github.io/_posts/2018-11-30-dev-blinders-failing-to.md

 **The Moral**

 Next time you are testing your software, have as many people _not_ involved in the project test it as possible.
 Given them very little context.
 Watch them use your product.
 Find out what _is_ intuitive to them and what isn&#39;t.
-I think you will be pleasantly surprised and your software will be better for it.
+You will be pleasantly surprised and your software will be better for it.